collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 - [ ] Look at advanced workflows and understand different choices
 - [ ] Create a tag
 - [ ] Create a release

--->
+Advanced
+* Resolve a merge conflict in the browser
+* Resolve a merge conflict by command line
+* Understand rebasing
+* Understand update "strategies": fast forward, recursive -->

 <tr><td width="30%">